 This article gives you an overview of copyright, how copyright might be infringed and distils some myths about copyright.
 It’s general Copyright 101 stuff that’s worth a read.

-If you’re interested in reading our Content Policy please click here.
+If you’re interested in reading our Intellectual Property Policy please click here.

 If you want to know what assets you can use in your items head over to the What assets can I use in my items? article here.